Ncookiez/310-Cell-Project/README.md

 ## How To View The Project

-The CELL Project is currently being hosted online, and can be viewed and utilized [here](https://mighty-inlet-33381.herokuapp.com/).
+The OLD VERSION of the CELL Project is currently being hosted online, and can be viewed and utilized ~~[here]~~.

 ## How To Host The Project Locally